Welcome to Duke Student Government!

 What is DSG?

 Duke Student Government (DSG) is the official representative body of undergraduates, working to enhance student life through advocacy, policy initiatives, and specialized programming.
-With over 100 students across five committees, a Presidential cabinet, research unit, judiciary, and an executive board, we collaborate with administrators and student organizations to meaningfully enhance the undergraduate experience.
+With over 100 students across five committees, a Presidential cabinet, research unit, judiciary, and an executive board, we collaborate with administrators and student organizations to meaningfully enhance the undergraduate experience by addressing student concerns and crafting impactful campus policies.

 When & where does DSG meet?